-The aim of this curriculum is to prepare psychiatric nurses to provide a wide range of services to adults and their families.
+The aim of this curriculum is to prepare psychiatric nurse practitioners to provide a wide range of services to adults and their families.
 It includes the study and application of theories of practice.
 Students are taught to examine and formulate behavior using a model of multiple explanations: cultural/ethnic, intrapsychic, developmental, neurobiologic, familial, and social.
 Extensive supervised clinical study focuses on various types of assessment and psychotherapeutic interventions.
 The curriculum is designed to meet the needs of the changing health care environment.
 It focuses on developing skills that allow for flexibility in assessment, diagnosis, and specialization for populations defined as high-risk consumers of psychiatric care.
 On completion of the required course work students are eligible for certification through the American Nurses' Credentialing Center.

-In the first year of study, all students take course work and have clinical practica in human development and psychiatric phenomena across the life span.
+In the first year of study, all students take course work and have clinical practica in human development and psychiatric phenomena in settings designed to treat multiple mental health problems.
 In the second year of study, students specialize in one area of psychiatric-mental health nursing practice with a high-risk population.
-The four specialty areas include women, children, and families; the medically ill client; adults with psychiatric disabilities; and the gerontological client.
+The areas include children and families; the medically ill client; adults with psychiatric disabilities; the gerontological client; and clients with substance abuse disorders.
 Course work and clinical practice focus on the development of advanced practice nursing skills with these special populations.
-A Psychiatric-Mental Health Nurse Practitioner concentration is available to students specializing in the care of adults with psychiatric disabilities.